RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.decorator.md

   look for a `requirements.txt` file in the same directory as the decorated function and install those.
 Otherwise, we'll attempt to infer the requirements with `pip freeze`.
+  num_outputs:
+  The number of outputs the decorated function is expected to return.
+  Will fail at runtime if a different number of outputs is returned by the function.

 **Examples**: